Last summer, we went out of town and stayed at a cottage for a weekend. It was amazing.

 This is a perfect craft for preschoolers, because it only needs a few supplies, it’s simple, and it’s done in just a few minutes!

-Did you enjoy this coffee filter basketball craft?
+Did you enjoy this easy coffee filter basketball craft?
 Check out these ideas while you’re here!

 And grab some easy craft ideas for children on my Simple Crafts for Kids Pinterest board!